 Welcome!
-Our summer program engages current undergraduates from around the Vancouver, Washington/Portland, Oregon region in high-quality research in the Columbia River Basin.
-You’ll study both aquatic and terrestrial habitats to examine how biotic and abiotic drivers influence ecosystem dynamics across the aquatic-terrestrial gradient in this dynamic, and iconic, landscape.
+Our summer program engaged current undergraduates from around the Vancouver, Washington/Portland, Oregon region in high-quality research in the Columbia River Basin.
+Students studied both aquatic and terrestrial habitats to examine how biotic and abiotic drivers influence ecosystem dynamics across the aquatic-terrestrial gradient in this dynamic, and iconic, landscape.

-This nine-week summer research experience takes place at Washington State University Vancouver on our beautiful 350-acre Salmon Creek campus, approximately 5 miles from downtown Vancouver and 15 miles from downtown Portland.
+This nine-week summer research experience took place at Washington State University Vancouver on our beautiful 350-acre Salmon Creek campus, approximately 5 miles from downtown Vancouver and 15 miles from downtown Portland.

-We offer a $4,725 summer stipend, plus commuting and meal expenses, and participation in several two-day field trips to locations across the Columbia River Basin. **All participants are expected to have their own local housing in the area for the duration of the program.
+We offered a $4,725 summer stipend, plus commuting and meal expenses, and participation in several two-day field trips to locations across the Columbia River Basin. **All participants were expected to have their own local housing in the area for the duration of the program.

-This opportunity is supported by a grant from the Research Experience for Undergraduates (REU) program at the National Science Foundation.
+This opportunity was supported by a grant from the Research Experience for Undergraduates (REU) program at the National Science Foundation.